Ju-On/Offensive-Security/Butler.md

 Besides finding the public key usd in the x-instance-identity, no other direct findings can be found here.
 The base64 public key is normal information that is typically left disclosed and does not normally provide any direct attack opportunities.

+## Look to try exploiting the website directly next

 ## Tried to connect to the SMB port with no access.
     root@kali:/home/kali# smbclient -L //192.168.64.136 -p 445
     Enter WORKGROUP\root's password: